ReDI-School/js-berlin-2024-spring/lesson17.md

 ### More ideas

-* Data visualization of the flow markets in Berlin
+* Data visualization of the flee markets in Berlin
 * Personal Portfolio
 * Calendar for Remote work
+* Grocery shopping list
+* Learn German with ChatGPT

 ---